anttoeknee/stretcharmstrong/README.md

   - **jumpto** : show the element whose index is that given as an argument
   - **pause**  : pause the rotation
   - **resume** : resume the rotation
+  - **continue** : use if 'custom_onloads' setting is greater than 0 to indicate when the onload you are waiting for has loaded (e.g. inside the 'youTubeApiReady' handler).
+You must call this function for each onload you are waiting for. (v1.1.6)

 Please see home.php for the markup and script.js in this repo for a basic example of implementation.